 During your shopping adventure, you may also come across something called a tea warmer.
 This is simply another handy tool you might want to have in your home if you are an avid tea or coffee drinker and like to sip throughout the day.

-Do You Need a Teapot and a Tea Kettle?
+Do You Need Both a Teapot and a Tea Kettle?

 Now that you know what a teapot and tea kettle can do, you might be asking yourself whether both are necessary.
 It comes down to personal preference.

 Some people may find that utilizing both a teapot and tea kettle makes for a more pleasant experience.
-It might mean having extra appliances in your kitchen, but it is worth it considering they aren’t too large and serve specific purposes.
+It might mean having extra appliances in your kitchen, but it could be worth it since they aren’t very large and serve specific purposes.

 You might consider having both in your arsenal if you are someone who enjoys entertaining.
 Having a teapot and tea kettle duo in your kitchen will ensure that the process is easy.